-Thermal Spray Systems is a popular technology used to improve and enhance the surface of a solid material, restoring it to its best or improving it.
-The process is designed to add many benefits and it can help protect against: wear, cavitation, corrosion, abrasion, heat and erosion.
-It is used in many industries to further enhance the quality of finished work and can extend the life of components of many different machines from vehicles to factory equipment.
+Thermal Spray Systems are a popular technology used to improve and enhance the surface of a solid material, restoring it to its best or improving it.
+The process is designed to add many benefits, and it can help protect against: wear, cavitation, corrosion, abrasion, heat, and erosion.
+It is used in many industries to further enhance the quality of finished work and can extend the life of components of many machines from vehicles to factory equipment.

 The process of thermal spraying involves the spread of a thermal spray coating onto the chosen surface.
 It involves the projection of particles onto the fully clean and prepare surface and a combination of thermal and kinetic energies leads to these particles flattening and spreading on the surface, joining together and creating the full, cover-all coating.